-Nitrogen Oxides (nitric oxide, NO and nitrogen dioxide, NO2)
+Nitrogen oxides (nitric oxide, NO and nitrogen dioxide, NO2)

-NO is produced inside a combustion engine.
-Air is needed in the engine so the oxygen can be used to burn the fuel (petrol/diesel).
-Some of the nitrogen and oxygen reacts together instead producing nitrogen oxides.
-This is because there is a lot of heat and pressure which allows nitrogen and oxygen to react, in normal air conditions they don't react.
+Nitric oxide is produced inside a combustion engine.
+Air (mainly nitrogen and oxygen) is needed in the engine so the oxygen can be used to burn the fuel (petrol/diesel).
+Some of the nitrogen and oxygen reacts together to produce nitric oxide (NO).
+This further combines with oxygen to create nitrogen dioxide (NO2).
+This is because there is a lot of heat and pressure which allows nitrogen and oxygen to react, though in normal air conditions they do not react.
+Nitrogen dioxide and nitric oxide are referred to together as 'oxides of nitrogen' (NOx).